sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 - `tree-sitter` for parsing multiple language grammars [[1](https://github.com/tree-sitter/tree-sitter)]
 - CodeQL for analyzing a number of poular languages [[1](https://securitylab.github.com/tools/codeql)]

+- Need more inspiration?
+See the [CactusCon Talk](https://www.youtube.com/watch?v=yOZQsZs35FA)

 At Sourcegraph we're continually looking to improve developer tools, and to integrate richer search functionality.
 If you find these tools or others valuable, share your thoughts with us at <feedback@sourcegraph.com>.

+## Feedback

+- Have a usage question or suggestion about structural search?
+[Send us a tweet](https://twitter.com/srcgraph) or e-mail us at <feedback@sourcegraph.com>

+- Run into a bug?
+[Create an issue on GitHub](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=bug_report.md&title=)